 98%

-Of the 303 sites analyzed, 199 (65.7%) have at least one visible form on their homepage.
+Of the 303 sites analyzed, 199 (65.7 percent) carry at least one visible form on the homepage.
 Among those 199 sites with forms:

-• 120 sites (60.3%) have every input properly labeled.
+• 120 sites (60.3 percent) label every input.
 These sites use <label for="">, aria-label, aria-labelledby, or wrapping <label> elements correctly.

-Heading Hierarchy
+Heading hierarchy

-Heading PatternSitesPercentage
+Heading patternSitesPercentage

 Single H1 (correct)20969%